 Information Sheet 009

 Home based businesses are small-scale, unobtrusive businesses operated from residential premises that do not have an adverse impact on the amenity of the surrounding area.
-Under the Toowoomba Regional Planning Scheme 2012, a home based business is defined as "a dwelling used for a business activity where subordinate to the residential use."
+Under the Toowoomba Regional Planning Scheme 2012, the planning scheme, a Home Based Business is defined as:'the use of a Dwelling or Domestic outbuilding on premises for a business activity that is subordinate to the residential use of the premises.'

-A range of small-scale activities may operate as home based businesses.
+A range of small scale activities may operate as home based businesses.
 Some examples may include a bed and breakfast, farm stay and dog day care.
-Other uses may include small-scale hairdressers, online retail businesses and cottage arts and crafts (provided items for sale are not visible from outside the premises).
-To qualify as a home based business, the use must comply with the acceptable outcomes of the home based business use code and any relevant local plan codes.
+Other uses may include small scale hairdressers, online retail businesses and cottage arts and crafts, provided items for sale are not visible from outside the premises.

-- excessive customer generation and an increase in traffic movements to and from the site.
-This includes customer, employee and commercial vehicle movements
+- excessive customer generation and increase in traffic movements to and from the site.
+This includes customer, employee and commercial vehicle movements;

-- the display of goods or materials, whether or not manufactured by the use, which is visible from outside the dwelling or outbuilding
+- the display of goods or materials, whether or not manufactured by the use, which are visible from outside the dwelling or outbuilding; and

 - potential impacts from business activities, such as noise.

-- no more than one non-resident employee is on site at any one time
+- no more than one (1) non-resident employee is on site at any one time;

-- the home based business maintains a domestic scale and character
+- the home based business maintains a domestic scale and character; and

-- the home based business (other than office activities) is conducted only during times when surrounding residents are not likely to be disturbed (typically 7 am to 7 pm Monday to Friday and 8 am to 7 pm on Saturday)
+- the home based business, other than office activities, is conducted only during times when surrounding residents are not likely to be disturbed, typically 7:00 am to 7:00 pm Monday to Saturday and 8:00 am to 7:00 pm on Sunday and public holidays.

 In situations where a development approval is required, the category of development and assessment level may be either code or impact assessment depending on the type and scale of business and the zone in which it is located.
 In most residential zones, home based businesses which do not comply with the acceptable outcomes of the home based business use code require a code assessable development application.

-Applicants are encouraged to confirm the category of development and assessment level of any home based business proposed by reviewing the Home Based Business Use Code under the planning scheme which is available online at www.tr.qld.gov.au or by contacting Council’s Technical Advice Officers on 131 872.
+Applicants are encouraged to confirm the category of development and assessment level of any home based business proposed by reviewing the home based business use code under the planning scheme which is available online or by contacting Council’s Technical Advice Officers on 131 872.

-Please note, rental of part or an entire Dwelling House for the purposes of short-term accommodation where the owner is not living within the Dwelling House is not considered to be a Home Based Business.
+Please note, rental of part or all of a dwelling house for the purposes of short-term accommodation where the owner is not living within the dwelling house is not considered to be a home based business.

-How to make a development application for a home based business
+How do I make a development application to Council for a Home Based Business?

-For information regarding making a development application, please contact Council’s Technical Advice Officers on 131 TRC (872).
+For information regarding making a development application, please contact Council’s Technical Advice Officers on 131 872.